$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: Defining a -norm on the Margin of Victory Matrix

 To begin with, the information below the blank diagonal entries, in the lower-left half, is redundant (being determined by the upper right-half), so let us suppress it, as well as the accompanying text, and write simply: \beqa \eeqa

-\emph{We will always assume that all the numbers appearing in \eqref{eqn:ds} are distinct and nonzero in any preferential ballot election, to avoid having to implement tie-breaking procedures}.
+Throughout the main comparison with Ranked Pairs, we will assume that all the numbers appearing in \eqref{eqn:ds} are distinct and nonzero in any preferential election, to avoid having to implement tie-breaking procedures.
 With that said, here now is the ``$p$-norm" that we mentioned above: \begin{enumerate}[leftmargin=*] \item[1.)]
-In \eqref{eqn:ds}, disregard any positive numbers and take the absolute value of the negative ones: $|\!-\!1| = 1$ and $|\!-\!3| = 3$.
+In \eqref{eqn:ds}, disregard any positive numbers and take the absolute value of the negative ones: $|\!-\!1| = 1$ and $|\!-\!5| = 5$.
 What remains is

-Writing these numbers as $(1,3)$ encourages us to think of this as a point in two-dimensional space, with $x$-coordinate 1 and $y$-coordinate 3.
-As we'll see below, it would not matter if we had written $(3,1)$ instead.
+Writing these numbers as $(1,5)$ encourages us to think of this as a point in two-dimensional space, with $x$-coordinate 1 and $y$-coordinate 5.
+As we'll see below, it would not matter if we had written $(5,1)$ instead.

 \item[2.)]
-Now we take what is called the \emph{$p$-norm} of this point, denoted by ``$\|(1,3)\|_p$."
+Now we take what is called the \emph{$p$-norm} of this point, denoted by ``$\|(1,5)\|_p$."
 For any choice of positive real number $p$, this is defined as

-For example, if we had chosen $p=2$, then the ``$2$-norm of the point $(1,3)$" is the number
+For example, if we had chosen $p=2$, then the ``$2$-norm of the point $(1,5)$" is the number

-This is, in fact, the familiar Euclidean distance of the point $(1,3)$ from the origin $(0,0)$ in the $xy$-plane (the same distance as the point $(3,1)$).
+This is, in fact, the familiar Euclidean distance of the point $(1,5)$ from the origin $(0,0)$ in the $xy$-plane (the same distance as the point $(5,1)$).
 Notice that the choice of $p$ matters.
-Indeed, the ``$3$-norm of $(1,3)$" is
+Indeed, the ``$3$-norm of $(1,5)$" is

-which is smaller than the $2$-norm of $(1,3)$.
-We will soon explore the behavior of the $p$-norm as $p$ increases\,---\,in particular, our primary interest is in the limit as $p \to \infty$, particularly for the Ranked Pairs ordering\,---\,but for now, let us pause to record what we have defined:
+which is smaller than the $2$-norm of $(1,5)$.
+In Section \ref{sec:prop} we will explore the behavior of the $p$-norm as $p$ increases, but for now, let us pause to record what we have defined:

-\begin{defn}[$p$-norm of an m.o.v.~matrix] The \emph{$p$-norm} of an m.o.v.~matrix is the $(1/p)^{\text{th}}$-root of the sum of the \emph{$p^{\text{th}}$} powers of the absolute values of the negative entries in the upper triangular part of the m.o.v.~matrix. \end{defn}
+\begin{defn}[$p$-norm of an m.o.v.~matrix] The \emph{$p$-norm} of an m.o.v.~matrix is the $(1/p)^{\text{th}}$-root of the sum of the \emph{$p^{\text{th}}$} powers of the absolute values of the negative entries in the upper triangular part of the m.o.v.~matrix. \end{defn} Note that, strictly speaking, $\|\cdot\|_p$ is not a norm for $0 < p < 1$, in the sense of mathematical analysis, but we will use ``$p$-norm" for all $p >0$.

 \item[3.)]
 Now we take our final step: Let us consider \emph{all possible permutations} of the candidates A, B, C, and repeat our procedure above for each of them.
 For example, if instead of the ordering A, B, C in \eqref{eqn:ds} we had instead written the m.o.v.~matrix with respect to the ordering B, C, A, then we would have obtained